Crossover (fiction)

-A crossover is the placement of two or more otherwise discrete fictional characters, settings, or universes into the context of a single story.
+A crossover or cross-over is the placement of two or more otherwise discrete fictional characters, settings, works, or universes into the context of a single story.
 They can arise from legal agreements between the relevant copyright holders (known as intercompany crossovers), common corporate ownership or unofficial efforts by fans.

 This is different from a spoof, where one discrete character, setting, or universe, copies another character, setting, or universe, often in a comedic manner.